iCloud explained and how to set it up

 If you have music that was not purchased through iTunes, Apple has iTunes Match for $24.99 a year. iTunes Match will let you store your entire music collection in iCloud without having to upload most of your music.
 The only songs that would require uploading are ones that are not in the iTunes store.

 Photo Stream applies the same principal to your photos, if you take a picture on your iPhone it shows up on your iPad, iPod touch, computer or Apple TV. iCloud stores 1000 of your latest photos for 30 days.
 Photo stream works on both a Mac and PC.
 Mac users will need to upgrade to the latest version of iPhoto.
-Windows users need to install the iCloud Control Panel.
+Windows users need to install the iCloud Control Panel to delete Photos.

 Mail, Contacts and Calendar